DevSharpknife/Static_And_Dynamic_Testing_Task/testing_task_1.md

     else # MISSING COLON
       return card2

+# THE ENTIRE FUNCTION BELOW IS NOT INDENTED CORRECTLY
  def cards_total(cards): # MISSING SELF FROM LIST OF PARAMETERS total # TOTAL HAS NOT BEEN DEFINED for card in cards: